... ...

 Tips for filing online:

-Keep in mind that the example folders provided here are just that... examples, and there is no restriction to how many folders you can open.
+Keep in mind that the example folders provided here are just that... examples, and there is no restriction to how many folders you can open or what names you give them.

 To open a new folder, start in your Storage location of choice, right click your mouse and click on New > Folder - then name it.